purpleidea/purpleidea.com/content/blog/archives/_index.md

 These are the archives for [The Technical Blog of James](/blog/)!

-Some content which previously appeared on [https://ttboj.wordpress.com/](https://ttboj.wordpress.com/), has been migrated here.
+The early content which previously appeared on [https://ttboj.wordpress.com/](https://ttboj.wordpress.com/), has been migrated here.